Meschreiber/DataVisualization/README.md

 The graphics are very clear and easy to read.
 There are just some small errors:
 1. the Gender/Survivor breakdown graph, why are the colors switched for perished and survived as compared to the others?
 2. the Age survivor breakdown and % there is a category missing, is this the category for unknown age?

+### Feedback #3

+> What do you notice in the visualization?

+I  notice that…
+There was a gender imbalance on the ship – close to double!
+(I like the way the curser will make the line to do an accurate reading).
+I imagine there were probably more men than women although this is not stated.
+I also notice that the graph is more complex than the ones I am used to  - although it starts at zero the area between 0-200 is disproportionate to the rest of the graph.
+This initially made me read the graph inaccurately; I had initially thought that there were more than double the difference in the gender population.
+This is the same in the adjacent class breakdown.

+> What questions do you have about the data?

+Which gender was more represented on the ship
+In the class breakdown, does the largest bar graph represent the people who were migrating?
+Were there mostly men in the longest bar of class breakdown – the bar which I imagine represent the class immigrating.
+Does your data include people working on the ship?

+> What relationships do you notice?

+I imagine the longest bar on the gender breakdown is male and the population on the class breakdown were probably male.
+The longest bar on both graph is the same amount.

+> What do you think is the main takeaway from this visualization?
+That there is a connection between the class breakdown and the gender breakdown.

+> Is there something you don’t understand in the graphic?
+- Is there a reason that the graph a smaller measurement?
+For me, it makes it more difficult to read.
+- Is there a reason why no labels were added under the bars?
+Was it to encourage the inference of data?

 ## Resources
 (Listed in order of usage)